GregWills97/image-processing-server/README.md

 ## Description
-This project is the early stages of an image processing server for GNU/Linux operating systems.
-Currently, all that has been developed is opencv image manipulation functions and a simple http server.
+This project is an image processing server for GNU/Linux operating systems.

 ## Compilation
 First install [opencv](https://opencv.org/)